 Once an eSignature template has been created, the coding process can begin.

 We will first review adding fields assigned to the Sender profile, which will allow you to pull information from your CRM, project, or account directly into the document for your investors.
 This means you are able to individualize each document by auto-populating certain fields for your investors based on the pre-existing information in your IMS account.
+Note: The following videos pertain to the "Specific" Signer Type.

 In some instances, you will need to add multiple Sender fields to one line within your document.
 In these cases, you can align and stack these fields for a clean-looking document.